 At one point, Stafford recognized a landmark crater, Censorinus A. He was momentarily distracted by the dramatic shadows and giant boulders surrounding the crater.
 “I’ve got Censorinus A right here,” he said out loud to the world, “bigger than shit!”
 A shocked reporter listening to the transmission in mission control turned to astronaut Jack Schmitt.
 “What did Colonel Stafford just say?”
 Thinking quickly, Schmitt covered for his colleague and replied “He said, ‘Oh, there’s Censorinus… bigger than Schmitt!’”

 How not to swear on the moon, and other fun facts from Vintage Space.

-How not to swear on the moon, and other fun facts from Vintage Space
+How not to swear on the moon, and other fun facts from Vintage Space.

 Click the photo at the top of the linked page to view The Voyagers, a rumination on the universe, love, a golden record and two small space probes.

 One of my favorite blogs happens to be local to me.
 Eric Berger, the Houston Chronicle's "SciGuy" usually reports on the weather.
 But he also posts entertaining and serious stuff as well. [more inside]

 NASA May Have Discovered Flowing Water on Mars Dark, finger-like features appear and extend down some Martian slopes during late spring through summer, fade in winter, and return during the next spring.
 Repeated observations have tracked the seasonal changes in these recurring features on several steep slopes in the middle latitudes of Mars' southern hemisphere.